N1nEmAn/wp/README.md

 gdb.selected_inferior().read_memory(0, 18446744073709551615)
 ```
 The following is an outdated reproduction.
 I found that even without loading any binary program, the vulnerability can still be reproduced.
 If I write 'source /path/to/poc.py' in .gdbinit or even hide it within the plugin code loaded by the gdbinit file, it will cause the vulnerability to be triggered every time gdb is run.

+And I will make the following changes below to provide a new reproduction:
 ## Vulnerability Reproduction

 We exploited this in the newest GDB (14.2), and here are the details of my operating system: